security211/icrus_vulnerabilty_research/bug bounty/JHaddix.md

 https://wordlists.assetnote.io/

 General api
-brute force based on technology us
+brute force based on technology used discovery wordlist
+## mentality
+more complexity = more bugs
+application size matters
+find if source sode is open then scan for bugs

+## Content Discovery
+source2url